 - Try splitting your day into 3 sections – morning, afternoon and evening.
 Work 2 out of 3.
-That’s the same as anyone else (and therefore in my mind ‘enough’) and you can justify and afternoon cinema trip, snooze, chat with a friend, shopping, knowing you can curl up and continue working that evening in front of the telly
+That’s the same as anyone else (and therefore in my mind ‘enough’) and you can justify and afternoon cinema trip, snooze, chat with a friend, shopping, knowing you can continue working that evening.

 - First thing to do is take a day off and completely change your situation – go somewhere you’ve either never been before or somewhere where you know you’ll be calm and undistracted.
 Working every minute of every day is a short-term strategy: you’ll get a lot done for a short while, but you will burn-out quickly and become ineffective.

 - Importantly, you need to get some realistic perspective about what you’re doing: weekends off might slow things down a little bit in the short-term, but realistically your business isn’t going to fail just because you take some time off.
 Stepping away and recharging is so important that it’ll do you far more good than you realise.

 - And just because many people wear themselves out and isolate themselves running their own business doesn’t mean it’s the right thing to do or that it has to happen: just that a lot of people make the same mistakes.
 Don’t confuse how other people do things with how it has to be.

 - It’s absolutely necessary to have peer group support but its equally important to have an interest that isn’t about business.
 This isn’t just good for your health and sanity, it makes you a more interesting person and that makes it easier for people to connect with you and so is ultimately good for business too!

 Obsession can make you dull and hard to do business with